dataweb2/introduction_to_migration/README.md

 The `migrate_tools` module gives you a 'Migrations' admin page that is available via 'Manage' > 'Structure' > 'Migrations'.
 In there the migrations you add via config will be detected and can be runned, rollbacked, stoped and reset.

-The `migrate_plus` extends the Drupal migrate functionality with the `url` source plugin that makes migrating JSON content available.
+The `migrate_plus` module extends the Drupal migrate functionality with the `url` source plugin that makes migrating JSON content available.

 ## Entity types